Quick Answer

 Mistake: Not maintaining proper lip closure throughout the merging process.

-Fix: Practice lip closure: press lips together firmly and maintain this position while holding ghunnah and merging.
+- Practice lip closure: press lips together firmly

 5. Confusing Idgham Shafawī with Other Rules